sharhar/Leopard-EM/docs/index.md

 ## Contributing
 We encourage contributions to this package from the broader cryo-EM/ET and structural biology communities.
-Py2DTM is configured with a set of development dependencies to help contributors maintain code quality and consistency.
+Leopard-EM is configured with a set of development dependencies to help contributors maintain code quality and consistency.
 See the [Installation -- For Developers](#for-developers) section for instructions on how to install these dependencies.

 ### Using `pre-commit`